RyanMillerC/ryanmillerc.github.io/_posts/2022-11-04-Deny-Application-Access-in-Keycloak.md

 ### Configure Execution Steps

-* Only two of the configurations steps need to be configured
+* Only two of the configuration steps added in the previous step need to be configured
-* Under *Actions*, configure the *Condition - User Role* execution step
+* Under *Actions*, configure the existing *Condition - User Role* execution step
 * Set the role to `ocp-user`

 ![Configure "Condition - User Role" execution step](assets/2022-11-04-Deny-Application-Access-in-Keycloak/08_condition_user_role_config.png)

-* Under *Actions*, configure the *Deny Access* execution step
+* Under *Actions*, configure the existing *Deny Access* execution step
 * Set the deny message to `Access Denied: User does not the the "ocp-user" role`

 ![Configure "Deny Access" execution step ](assets/2022-11-04-Deny-Application-Access-in-Keycloak/09_deny_user_config.png)